ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/working with Files/README.md

 			 }
 		}

 1. And another JSON format, which for the "data" property we have the same array [GeoJSON specification (RFC 7946)](https://www.rfc-editor.org/rfc/rfc7946).
-In addition, this format accepts customization of symbolization, tooltips, etc
+In addition, this format accepts customization of appearance, tooltips, visibility etc